 That doesn’t necessarily line up with the average price of the trees, which, of course, depends on species, size and whether or not you cut it down yourself.

-I know I’ve definitely spent upward of $60 on a real tree every year I’ve purchased one, and I don’t go for the excessively tall variety… although my Florida residence probably drives the price up a bit, since Christmas-y trees like Douglas firs don’t grow here and have to be shipped in.
+I know I’ve definitely spent upward of $60 on a real tree every year I’ve purchased one, and I don’t go for the excessively tall variety.
+My Florida residence probably drives the price up a bit, since Christmas-y trees like Douglas firs don’t grow here and have to be shipped in.

-In addition, a real tree requires the purchase of a tree stand, which you can apparently get for less than $10.
+In addition, a real tree requires a tree stand, which you can apparently get for less than $5.
 (Most I’ve purchased on-site from the tree vendors are more on the order of $20.)

 And as it turns out, my mom was 100% right about avoiding the cleanup.
 Christmas trees drop a shocking number of needles, and they’re frustratingly vacuum-resistant.

-That said, artificial trees can be quite expensive, too -- especially if you get a fancy, pre-lit version.
+Artificial trees can be quite expensive, too — especially if you get a fancy, pre-lit version.
 Some cost more than $500.

-Although artificial trees almost always cost more up front, obviously, they’re reusable for several seasons -- in fact, some come standard with a 10-year manufacturer’s warranty.
+Although artificial trees almost always cost more up front, they’re reusable for several seasons — in fact, some come standard with a 10-year manufacturer’s warranty.

 So, what’s the best deal?

-Fake vs. Real Christmas Tree Showdown: What’s the Best Deal?
+Real vs. Artificial Christmas Tree Showdown: What’s the Best Deal?

 Let’s say you go mid-range and pick up an artificial tree for $150.